 There are plenty of activities to get lost in; from touring royal apartments, taking in the views from Carlton’s Hill, taking in floral scents at the botanical gardens, walking the Royal Mile to combining culture and fine dining at Witchery.
 There is something for everyone.

 A city built on an extinct volcano.
 So as you hike up to Arthur’s seat or Edinburgh Castle, delight in the fact that you are walking on extinct volcanoes.
 How cool it that?!
 If you have more than just a weekend in the city you can also branch out to the outskirts of Edinburgh and check out places like Dalkeith Country Park or other hiking tours on the edges of the capital.
-Below and in no particular order are my top 10 things to do and see in Edinburgh.
+Below are my top 10 things to do and see in Edinburgh.

 10. Walk the Royal Mile